markahrens/mytungsten/src/content/blog/2008/time-off.md

 ---

-<p>Pick of the Week took last week off due to a combination of writing for the Soccer Guide and lovely weather over the weekend.&nbsp; It will be back this Friday or Saturday.</p>
+Pick of the Week took last week off due to a combination of writing for the Soccer Guide and lovely weather over the weekend.&nbsp; It will be back this Friday or Saturday.